mattfysh/worker_do_otel/readme.md

 # issues

 * rc.12 `isFetcher` throws an error
+  * manually patched rc.12 using `pnpm patch`
-* manually patched rc.12, service binding is still not auto-instrumented
+* service binding is still not auto-instrumented

-make spans for req 2 + 3 show up
+  * added a flag in `worker-a/index.ts` to control
+* subsequent calls to DO within same parent worker are not instrumented
+* missing spans occur at a highly-reproducible rate

 # setup